SPAAM-community/amdirt/docs/source/how_to/viewer.md

 > ⚠️ _The `viewer` tool was previously named `filter`, and might still be referred as such in some parts of the documentation._

+> ⚠️ _The `viewer` tool only works for samples and libraries that have the sequencing data stored on either SRA or ENA.
+It does not work for FastA files uploaded to GenBank or GitHub._

 For video based walkthroughs please see [Tutorials](/tutorials/viewer.md).

 ## When